wangxiaoyunanne/docs/source/hive_geolocation.html.md

 - **The `predicted` atomic:** Geolocation and some other applications exhibit the same behavior where the algorithm stops when all vertices' labels are predicted or determined.
 In Geolocation's case, when a location for all nodes is predicted, geolocation converges.
 We currently implement this with a loop and an atomic.
 This needs to be more of a core operation (mini-operator) such that when `isValidCount(labels|V|) == |V|`, a stop condition is met.
 Currently, we sidestep this issue by using a number-of-iterations parameter to determine the stop condition.

-- **Parallel -> Serial -> Parallel:** As discussed earlier, gunrock currently doesn't have a way to address the dynamic parallelism problem, or even a kernel launch within a kernel.
+- **Parallel -> Serial -> Parallel:** As discussed earlier, Gunrock currently doesn't have a way to address the dynamic parallelism problem, or even a kernel launch within a kernel.
 In geolocation's case, these minor parallel work inside the serial loop need to be multiple neighbor reduce.

 ### Notes on multi-GPU parallelization

 The challenging part for a multi-GPU Geolocation would be to obtain the updated node location from a separate device if the two vertices on different devices share an edge.
 An interesting approach here would be leveraging the P2P memory bandwidth with the new NVLink connectors to exchange a small amount of updates across the NVLink's memory lane; other ways are simply using direct accesses or explicit data movement.
-This is detailed more in the scaling documentation, but the communication model for multi-gpu geolocation could be done in the following way:
+This is detailed more in the scaling documentation, but the communication model for multi-GPU geolocation could be done in the following way:

 ```
 do